glegoux/jekyll-tech-blog/src/_posts/2023-04-16-history-of-the-generative-ai.md

 category: "Machine Learning"
 ---

-**Generative AI**  is the state of the art of machine learning and has excelled recently with the apparition of  **AI ChatBots with high performance**.
+**Generative AI** is the state of the art of machine learning and has recently seen significant advancements with the emergence of **AI ChatBots with high performance**.

 {% include content/image.html
 src="https://miro.medium.com/v2/resize:fit:700/1*UenOkL0Tn-XuP-hOho9b3Q.png"